TAGS

 Lern- und Gedenkort Schloss Hartheim (Florian Schwanninger, Simone Loistl & Peter Eigelsberger)

-This is exactly what millions of people experienced in the Nazi concentration camps between 1933 and 1945.
+In the Nazi concentration camps, millions of people experienced the destruction of their identities between 1933 and 1945.
 The Schutzstaffel (SS) replaced names with numbers – a cruel practice designed to systematically strip the victims of their humanity.
 The assignment of numbers was part of the registration procedure in all concentration camps, to which deportees were subjected after often days-long, catastrophic transports.
 The prisoner numbers played a crucial role in the administration of the camps.
 Survivors remember them primarily as a symbol of humiliation, suffering, and the destruction of their identity.

 In the Mauthausen concentration camp, as in many other concentration camps, numbers were not only sewn onto prisoners’ clothing but also issued on metal tags that had to be worn around the wrist or neck.
 No SS documents are known to explain the exact purpose of these tags.
 However, surviving artifacts (Fig. 1), documents from postwar exhumations (Fig. 2), and – albeit very few – survivor accounts attest to their existence and suggest that these tags served for additional control and harassment of the prisoners.